Renewable & Offshore Wind Energy

 Geothermal energy has provided California with clean, reliable, and affordable electricity for over 50 years.
 California contains the largest amount of geothermal generating capacity in the nation, with 25 known geothermal resource areas.
 The Commission issued its first geothermal prospecting permit near the Salton Sea in Imperial County—nearly 50 years ago.
 And production and use of geothermal resources from state-owned lands the Commission manages has been occurring for nearly four decades at the Geysers Geothermal Field, the world’s most developed geothermal resource area.

 The Commission owns a 100 percent mineral interest in 7,247 acres under lease at the Geysers, and a 1/16th mineral interest in another 895 acres.
 Geysers Power Company LLC and CPN Wild Horse Geothermal LLC, both subsidiaries of Calpine Corporation, hold these leases.
 The Commission’s geothermal leases and permits generate revenue from royalties on steam production and electricity generation at the Geysers Geothermal Field in Sonoma and Lake Counties.
-Geothermal royalties totaled $5,927,020 in fiscal year 2021-22.
+The fiscal geothermal royalties can be found in the annual school lands reports.

+The Commission has two solar energy leases, both of which are in Kern County.
 The Commission owns over 340,000 acres of land in the desert that have abundant potential for renewable energy development.
-Most of these lands, however, are not contiguous and exist in a checkerboard pattern, making renewable energy development challenging.
-The Commission is working to consolidate the lands into sites that have the potential for larger renewable energy development.
+These lands, known as school lands, are generally not contiguous and exist in a checkerboard pattern, making renewable energy development challenging.

 The Commission is involved in the Intergovernmental Renewable Energy Task Force that is exploring renewable wind and wave energy development opportunities in federal offshore waters along California’s Coastline.
 The Task Force allows for coordination between federal, state, tribal, and stakeholder interests regarding offshore renewable energy projects.
 Commission staff is also part of the Marine Renewable Energy Working Group and authored an informational report about marine renewable energy, environmental impacts, and advancing California’s goals.